bbudha77/Excel-project-2/README.md

 - Property prices tend to increase with the number of bedrooms.
 - Sales are concentrated in specific periods, indicating seasonal trends.

----

-This version includes everything you requested!
-Let me know if you need any refinements. 🚀